Rosel Zech: Film and television

 She made her 1970 television debut in The Pot.
 In 1973 she appeared in a small role in The Tenderness of Wolves with Kurt Raab and Margit Carstensen.
-On the set she met Rainer Werner Fassbinder, who produced the film.
+On the set, she met Rainer Werner Fassbinder, who produced the film.
 She and Fassbinder began an extended collaboration.
 The same year, Peter Zadek cast the actress in his film version of Kleiner Mann – was nun? ("Little man - what now?" with Heinrich Giskes and Hannelore Hoger.

-Other films and TV movies followed, among which were a film version of Anton Chekhov's The Seagull, and Henrik Ibsen's Hedda Gabler.
+Other films and TV movies followed, including a film version of Anton Chekhov's The Seagull, and Henrik Ibsen's Hedda Gabler.
 In the children's film Die Vorstadtkrokodile from 1977, she played Mrs. Wolferman, the mother of one of the "crocodiles".
 She appeared in Peter Fleischmann's 1979 science fiction film The Hamburg Syndrome.

 In 1981, she was cast by Rainer Werner Fassbinder in the film Lola (1981) in a supporting role as the wife of Mario Adorf.
-Fassbinder immediately chose her for his next project, Veronika Voss, and cast her in the lead.
-This second Fassbinder film was inspired by the life of the UFA actress Sybille Schmitz, and Rosel Zech's convincing portrayal of the morphine-addicted actress turned Zech into a star overnight.
-The film was awarded in 1982 in the Berlin International Film Festival with a Golden Bear.
+Fassbinder immediately chose her for his next project, Veronika Voss, and cast her as the lead.
+This second Fassbinder film was inspired by the life of the UFA actress Sybille Schmitz.
+Rosel Zech's convincing portrayal of the morphine-addicted actress turned Zech into a star overnight.
+The film was awarded in the 1982 Berlin International Film Festival with a Golden Bear.
 In the following years, Zech focused mainly on work in television and appeared in numerous television series and television films, as well as in regular theater productions in Berlin, where she lived during her last years.
 From 2002 until her death, she had a regular role as the mother superior in the German TV series Um Himmels Willen.

 Death

 She died of bone cancer in Berlin on 31 August 2011, aged 71.

-Following a cancer diagnosis in the summer of 2011, Zech had not been able to resume her regular role as a nun in the German TV series Um Himmels Willen (For Heaven's Sake).